 First HB290 was introduced, which had much of the same language that’s contained in HB500, but it was doomed by partisan politics in the House.
 That’s when Rep. Robert Damron stepped in and introduced HB500, which then sailed through the House and went to the Senate in short order.
 There, the efforts of Sen. Damon Thayer and others ensured that it didn’t die in committee as so many bills before it had done, and it was passed by almost unanimous consent before going to the Governor for his signature.
 This marks the first time in many years that Kentucky’s legislators have worked together so seamlessly to the benefit of our gun owners.

-KC3 is pleased that we were united once again with Take Back Kentucky in this effort, and look forward to more successes in the years to come.
-Only by uniting in a common front, speaking up for our rights and making our minds plain to our elected officials can we beat back the efforts of those who would deny our basic right to self-defense, wherever we choose to be.
+KC3 is pleased that we were united once again with Take Back Kentucky in this effort and looks forward to more successes in the years to come.
+Only by uniting in a common front, speaking up for our rights, and making our minds plain to our elected officials can we beat back the efforts of those who would deny our basic right to self-defense, wherever we choose to be.